APLMOOC/APLMOOC/docs/course/ch5/part1.md

        ⍝ Notice the ':x' emoticon is gone
 ```

-Monadically, the symbol ``∪`` acts as the Unique operator, removing duplicate entries in a vector.
+Monadically, the symbol ``∪`` acts as the Unique function, removing duplicate elements of a vector, or duplicate rows of a matrix, as it did for POSTS above.

 ```apl
        ∪ HAPPY_EMOTICONS , SAD_EMOTICONS